-Calcipotriol/betamethasone dipropionate foam (trade name Enstilar®) is a dual-action investigational aerosol foam containing calcipotriol, a vitamin D analog, and betamethasone dipropionate, a corticosteroid.
+Calcipotriol/betamethasone dipropionate foam (trade name Enstilar®) is a dual-action aerosol foam containing calcipotriol, a vitamin D analog, and betamethasone dipropionate, a corticosteroid.
 Calcipotriol is known as calcipotriene in the US.

-Enstilar is supplied as a foam for topical administration and is applied to affected areas once daily for up to 4 weeks.
+It is supplied as a foam spray for topical administration and is applied to affected areas once daily for up to 4 weeks.
 Treatment is discontinued when control is achieved.

 The FDA approval of Enstilar foam in 2015 was based on two multicentre, randomised, double-blind trials conducted in patients with plaque psoriasis.

-The product is also approved for the treatment of psoriasis in Australia, Canada, and the European Union.
-It has not yet been approved in New Zealand as of October 2019.
+The product is also approved for the treatment of psoriasis in Australia, Canada, the European Union, and New Zealand, among other countries.

 Trial 1 patients (n = 302) were randomly assigned to receive :